liberdamj/ZoomLauncher/README.md

 # ZoomLauncher
-This is a Kivy Application that launches different zoom meetings.
+This is an Application that launches different zoom meetings.